lanwuwei/Twitter-URL-Corpus/README.md

 ## News
 Currently this repository contains 3-month raw data sample, and our 1-year URL data is available now: 2,869,657 candidate pairs.
 Please check our [paraphrase website](https://languagenet.github.io/) to download dataset.
+Note: the download link is not working right now, please send email to lan.105@osu.edu for data access.

 ## Paraphrase-dataset
 This repository contains code and data used in the following paper, please cite if you use it for your research: